javl/dashing/README.md

 Amazon dash buttons are a dream for the modern consumer.
 Never run out of any product, buy more without any hassle.

-This script combines the commercial

 ### Installing ###

-#### Virtualenv ####
+#### pip and virtualenv ####
+Commands in this readme use pip to install the necessary python modules.
-Running the script in a virtual environment is optional, but it might be useful in keeping your machine organized:
+Running the script in a virtual environment is optional, but it might be useful in keeping your machine organised:

     # Install virtualenv (using a virtual environment is optional)
     sudo apt-get install virtualenv